jamiesmith/theastroshed/_posts/2024-11-06-image-processing-with-pixinsight-scripts-from-theastroshed.md

 or let me know on [AstroBin](https://www.astrobin.com/users/jamiesmithnc/) or [instagram](https://www.instagram.com/jamiesmithnc).

-In my next post I'll try to run through a high-level overview of my lazy image processing workflow that uses these scripts, along with several other great tools (some paid and some included with PixInsight)
+In ~~my next post~~ [RGB and SHO image processing workflows, 2024 edition](/my-rgb-and-sho-workflows-2024-edition/) I run through a high-level overview of my lazy image processing workflow that uses these scripts, along with several other great tools (some paid, and some included with PixInsight)